Forget New Year’s resolutions, find your word for 2019 instead

 How I started setting a word for myself

-Two years ago I discovered the practice of choosing a word instead.
-It changed my life.
+That’s until I discovered the practice of choosing a word instead of resolutions.
+It was a game changer.
 Like all good things, I learned about this practice at a yoga class.
 It was the first class of the new year and instead of setting an intention for the class, the teacher invited us to think of the word that best expressed the intention we’d set for the year ahead.
 ‘LOVE’, ‘STRENGTH’ and ‘EVOLVE’ echoed around the room.
 I remained silent.
 I had no clue what my word might be.

 All through savasana, my mind kept on stretching and twisting.
 Why had I failed so miserably at my New Year’s resolutions for the years following my bereavement?
 Suddenly there was my word.
 I had lacked CLARITY.
 For the years after my husband’s death I had been running on the spot trying to catch up with my New Year’s resolutions.
 Year after year I’d set unrealistic goals.
 I was exhausted from so much running.
 I needed CLARITY in order to move forward.